SnehaRahate1404/final-portfolio/README.md

 ☁ Deployment using Render.com, GitHub & MongoDB Atlas
 The website is live and running with Render.com for hosting, GitHub for version control and MongoDB Atlas for the cloud database.

+# Steps to run the project
+1)Check the current directly and check whether it consists of index.js file by running the ls command on terminal 2)Run npm install (to install the node modules) 3)After successful installation run the command nodemon index.js to start the server 4)Message appears "App started successfully" " Database connected successfully" in the terminal 5)Open the chrome or any other relevant browser
+6) Paste the given link to open the website : localhost:8080 and hit enter.